 For full information about this tour and to find out all you need to know, download your copy of the detailed itinerary by clicking the button below.

 12-4pm (we will pre-arrange a suitable pick up time with you)

 With exceptionally well-planned routes, our self-guided tours are designed to suit the independent traveler or groups of travelers; those who wish to walk at their own pace and speed.
 With GPS (our routes downloaded onto your phones) and maps, we detail all of the points of interests, lunch stops, cafes – and of course pubs!
 Hike at your leisure, safe in the knowledge that a support team and emergency support vehicle is on standby

-Cornwall is an easy train journey from London, Bristol and the Midlands, taking you to the start of your walking trip, straight onto your bikes and off on a leisurely afternoon walk to the coast.
+Cornwall is an easy train journey from London, Bristol and the Midlands, just 4 hours direct from London to Bodmin Parkway station.
+From here we transfer you the short 15 minute drive to the town of Padstow.
 Finish your day on the beach with your feet in the sea, ready for a wonderful week of walking.

 We have handpicked a selection of hotels and bed and breakfasts in ideal locations along the beautiful Cornish coast, with great access into towns and views over the harbours and ocean.
 There is a wealth of great restaurants and gastro-pubs in each location and your hotels are the perfect place to rest your legs and relax during the evenings while on your tour.

 Read M.W’s review of our hotels: “The accommodations were first rate — small inns scattered throughout the countryside.
 And the food — out of this world! […] It was so relaxing to have the whole trip prearranged.”